montel-mcebisi/montel-mcebisi/README.md

  Hi, I’m Mcebisi

-I'm a Data science student from South Africa 🇿🇦 with a strong passion for:
+I'm a Data science student & Founder of Montel Capital from South Africa 🇿🇦 with a strong passion for:
 - Algorithmic trading 📈
 - Data analysis & machine learning 🤖
 - Applied mathematics 🧠